-We recommend that you prepare your fire in a top-down fashion.
+We recommend the second method which consists of preparing your fire in a top-down fashion.
 This will make for a faster start and a cleaner burn while starting.
 Build your fire behind the front bricks to avoid spillage during reloading.

 Start by laying 2-3 layers of small wood pieces (about 10 pieces of 1" to 2" in diameter).
 Criss-cross the pieces so there is plenty of air circulation in between.
 Then continue by criss-crossing your kindling (about 20 pieces the size of your fingers) on top of the small wood.
 You can then add a few pieces of paper on top.
 Never use any flammable liquid.
 Light the fire at the top of the pile and close the door most of the way, but do not shut it completely.
 If the door is positioned correctly you will see air rushing into the fireplace, this will help the lighting process.
 Wait about 2 minutes and then close the door completely.
 The fire should continue to burn.
 If it looks like it wants to smolder, crack the door open for another minute or two before closing it again.
 The amount of time to keep the door slightly ajar at startup is dependant on the height of your chimney and the outside temperature: the higher and the colder, the longer the door needs to remains cracked.
+Continuous operation with the door open is dangerous and can cause overfiiring, damanging the appliance.
+Never leave the heater burning with the door fully or partially ajar.